Bride in motion at Milton Abbey wedding

 Milton Abbey Wedding Photographer

-When your wife’s friend asks you if you could photograph their wedding what can you say but yes.
-Jo and Russell live a terribly hard life in a hot country off the Mediterranean, Jo a Full time mum and Russell a Full time Professional Sailor.
+When your wife’s friend asks you if you could photograph their wedding what can you say but yes?
+Jo and Russell live a hard life in a hot country off the Mediterranean, Jo is a Full-time mum and Russell is a Full-time Professional Sailor.

-I was really happy to see a good friend get married in Dorset even thought they lived abroad which just goes to show what a beautiful county we live in.
+I was really happy to see a good friend get married in Milton Abbey even though they lived abroad which just goes to show what a beautiful country we live in.

-My Day started off a The Victorian Barn near Blandford where the beautiful Jo started her preparations along with her bridesmaids.
+My Day started at The Victorian Barn near Blandford where the beautiful Jo started her preparations along with her bridesmaids.
 As I arrived the rest of the guests were in the gardens barbecuing breakfast.
 Love that smell!
 I’m dribbling as I write this.

 Milton Abbey Wedding